JamesTheBard/mos6502/README.md

 ## Bus

 The bus is built, but I need to clean it up a bit and document how you attach things to it.
 For now, you can create custom `BusObjects` and attach them to the main bus.
 There are also two pre-created `BusObjects`: RAM (`BusRam`) and ROM (`BusRom`).
+Also, you can attach the same object to the bus at a different location by setting the `mirror` option to `True` when attaching it to the bus.

 ## Stack